 Florence was, without a doubt, my favourite Italian city.
-The art, architecture and beautiful gardens, mixed with an incredible history, delicious food and some seriously friendly people (read more in A Friday Night in Florence) make it an amazing place to explore.
+The art, architecture and beautiful gardens, mixed with an incredible history, delicious food and some seriously friendly people (read more in A Tale or Two About…Spending A Friday Night in Florence) make it an amazing place to explore.

 Take in the iconic red-roof skyline from the top of the Duomo, gaze up at the breathtaking Last Judgement in the cupola, wander the pretty paths of the Giardino di Boboli and cross the busy Ponte Vecchio to experience the beauty of this incredible city.